the mental load of motherhood

 “Why can’t I cope?”

-“Why does everyone else look like they’re thriving?”
+“Why does everyone else look okay?”

 “Why do I feel so alone?”